SeekyCt/pyelf2rel/README.md

 through the `elf2rel` command.

 - For building projects requiring the `ELF2REL` environment variable, set it equal to `elf2rel`
-- For building projects requiring the `TTYDTOOLS` environment variable, set it equal to either `elf2rel ` (including the trailing space), or `elf2rel -x`
+- For building projects requiring the `TTYDTOOLS` environment variable, set it equal to `elf2rel -x`

 ## License